HiDefTextiles/HiDefKnits/README.md

 of what is wrong or the the program freezes.
 Therefore, this progrom is not appropriate for unexperienced designers as the learning curve is quite steep.
 Furthermore, Garment Designer is marketed for general pattern design to help with grading.
+There is only  a basic knitting module, with limited options of
+createing unique stitch texture or fair-isle charts.
+The output is also hard to convert to standard knitting instructions (they don't give up repeats etc.)
-There is only  a basic knitting module, with no option of designing stitch texture or fair-isle charts.
-Therefore, Garment Designer would need to be done in conjuction with a knitting chart editor/visualizer.
+Therefore, Garment Designer would need to be done in conjuction with a more sophisticated knitting chart editor/visualizer as previously discussed.
 Since these programs are not designed to be compatible with one another, this requires a lot of manual conversions that consequently hinders the flow of the design process.